-More than a month ago a strike was declared, and, when the demands of the miners were refused, the mine was temporarily closed down.
-Several days ago, it is stated by arrivals from Middlemarch, officers of the company attempted to start the mining machinery themselves crip to find that almost the entire mechanical equipment had been "treated" with carbon-undum, and was badly damaged.
+day.
+More than's month ago a strike was declared, and, when the demands of the miners were refused, the mine was temporarily closed down.
+Several days ago, it is stated by arrivals from Middlemarch. officers of the company attempted to start the mining machinery themselves only to find that almost the entire mechanical equipment had been "treated" with carbonundum, and was badly damaged.
 Blame for this is attached to a few transients who were working at the Middlemarch at the time of the strike, it is reported, and no suspicion placed on the majority of the men who have been employed by the company for many years.
 The strike was accompanied by no violence.